microsoft/playwright/docs/src/api/params.md

 ## template-locator-locator

 The method finds an element matching the specified selector in the locator's subtree.
-It also accepts filter options, similar to [`method: Locator.filter`] method.
+It also accepts filter options, similar to [`method: Locator.filter#1`] method.

 [Learn more about locators](../locators.md).